 And we’re in good company.
 In their 2019 Annual Letter, Bill and Melinda Gates described nine of their top surprises as they have pursued their philanthropy and work.
 Guess what #9 was?

-Mobile phones are most powerful in the hands of the poorest women.”
+“Mobile phones are most powerful in the hands of the poorest women.”

 – 2019 Annual Letter, Bill and Melinda Gates

-Say what?
+Say that again?
 We start a project to learn if and how cell phones using a voice-based technology can help the poorest women in Bamako better meet their health needs… and two of the most towering figures in global health are talking about poor women and cell phones?!
 On the Colbert Late Show?!

 2.This project allows us to use technology and engage in innovation and social entrepreneurship in an appropriate, measured way.